 Always consider your audience when crafting your questions, gauging the appropriateness based on the crowd.
 You may not want to ask questions about the birthday girl's past romantic encounters if her mother is in the room, for instance.

 Remember those old-fashioned Hollywood roasts, where celebrities would each speak in slightly-less-than-flattering terms about a guest of honor?
 That's sort of the basis for this version of your party trivia game.

 You can get creative with the questions (and this is where the game can get really fun).
 Ask some basic questions such as the birthday guest's favorite book, movie, or food.
-Throw in a few about "the first time he got drunk" or "the first girl who rejected him."
+Throw in a few about "the first time they got drunk" or "the first girl who rejected them."

 For couples, you can ask questions such as when and where they first met, had their first kiss, or went on their honeymoon.
+This game is especially favorable for a baby shower that involves both the parents to be.
 You can award prizes based on who answers the most questions correctly, who completes the questions first and give a booby prize to the person who gets the most answers wrong.

 Game Show-Style Trivia

 This is the version of the game that's closest to the old Newlywed Game television show, where newly-married couples had to prove how well they knew each other by accurately answering questions about each other.

 For the birthday version of this game, ask your guests for volunteers to act as "contestants," with you or another guest acting as the emcee or judge.

 Seat your volunteer contestants in front of the room and ask questions in front of the other guests.
 Give points to the contestants for the correct answers.
 Whoever has the most points wins some kind of prize related to the birthday guest, maybe a funny picture of them or some other piece of memorabilia.

 Like any birthday activity, you want to keep things light and entertaining.
 It's okay to poke fun at the birthday boy or girl, but at the end of the day, everyone is gathered to celebrate them and their special day.